 Incidents of Travel in Yucatan by John Lloyd Stephens

 Mutiny on the Bounty by William Bligh

 Adventures in the Wilderness by William H. H. Murray

 Now that you have traveled the world virtually to witness natural wonders, turn your gaze to your own locale.
 What wonders exist right where you live?
 Is it a river?
 A lake?
 A cave?
 A marsh?
 See if you can find natural wonders in your experience.
 Photograph them, draw them, and write a persuasive essay why they are natural wonders.
 Submit them to your local tourism office!

-4. Komodo is the largest living dragon on earth.
+- 4. Komodo is the largest living lizard on earth.